erichVK5/erichVK5-air-quality-monitor-v2/README.md

 This leaves multiple pins free on the Arduino Nano if code customisation is needed, such as for on/off signals for fans or building ventilation systems.
 Spare pins on the arduino nano have been broken out to pads, to allow wiring to other actuators, sensors or switches.

 The PCB also has a footprint to allow the use of a MAX31855 thermocouple, if builders are keen to experiment with temperature measurement, display and control of various hot processes.

+The PCB also has pads to connect external Vin to the Arduino Nano.
+Builders must ensure that the overall power demands of their display and assembled unit will fall within that which can be provided by the Arduino Nano voltage regulator.

+There is also a connector for provision of an external 5V supply instead of relying on USB for power, but...

+NB: although a standard Arduino Nano can be powered via the 5V rail from an external source, this can damage an Arduino Nano Every.